madanyc/workfront-learn.en/help/administration-and-setup/create-and-manage-users/add-users-in-bulk.md

 ---
-title: Add User Profiles in Bulk
+title: Add User in Bulk
 description: Learn how to add multiple users at a time using a spreadsheet for a kick-start template.
 feature: System Setup and Administration
 activity: deploy